w3c/wcag3/guidelines/groups/process-and-task-completion/adequate-time/timeout-adjustable.md

 ---
+type: foundational
 status: developing
 ---

-A mechanism exists to extend the time limit at timeout, or to disable the timeout at any point.
+A mechanism exists to extend the time limit before timeout, or the time limit can be disabled.

 :::applies-when
-Time limits exist.
+Time limit(s) exist.
 :::

 :::except-when
-The time limit is essential.
+The time limit is :term[essential].
 :::

 :::tests